svdo/unfolded.dev/content/md/posts/2020-07-21-using-git-more-effectively.md

 *In my daily work, I have the good fortune to work with many very talented people.
 Some are professional software developers, like myself.
 Others are for example researchers, scientist.
 They typically also write software, but not as their main activity.
-Also, they have no formal training as software developers.
-In [this series of blog
-posts](/pages/software-development-easy-to-learn-hard-to-master/) I will explain the best practices that we use as professional software developers, so that others may be able to benefit from it.
+Also, they often have no formal training as software developers.
+In [this series of blog posts](/pages/software-development-easy-to-learn-hard-to-master/) I will explain the best practices that we use as professional software developers, so that others may be able to benefit from it.
 So that writing software hopefully takes